-Cryobox® technology will make Buquebus the first maritime company to supply its own LNG, the cleanest fuel on the market – with the highest performance.
+Cryobox® technology makes Buquebus the first maritime company to supply its own LNG, the cleanest fuel on the market – with the highest performance.

-“LNG will allow “Francisco” to reduce combustion emissions by 98%, in marked contrast to traditional fuels,” says Anibal Argomedo, Buquebus’s Technical Manager.
-At the same time, it is estimated that the 66 tons per day (ton/day) of LNG production required for its two daily frequencies will generate 50% savings within the operating expense.
-Seven Cryobox nano stations with a capacity of 84 tpd will be responsible for this LNG production.
+“LNG allows “Francisco” to reduce combustion emissions by 98%, in marked contrast to traditional fuels,” says Anibal Argomedo, Buquebus’s Technical Manager.
+At the same time, the 66 tons per day (ton/day) of LNG production required for its two daily frequencies generates 50% savings within the operating expense.
+Seven Cryobox stations with a capacity of 84 tpd are responsible for this LNG production.

-On February 2014, Buquebus has been honored with the annual Black Diamond Award.
+On February 2014, Buquebus was honored with the annual Black Diamond Award.
 This award is given to the top LNG fuel project to advance technology, open new markets, and achieve the smoothest execution considering the degree of difficulty.

 Innovation and Efficiency